kettle-game-studio/the-curse-of-scales/disdoc/disdoc.md

 > Ivan the Skull: You're already awake, ain't ya?
 You lost your bet to the sea-devil a week ago, Captain.

-> But YARR we still have the chest, we do!
+> But YARR we still have the chest!
 The last skeleton key is somewhere here on the ship.

 > Ivan the Skull: Come take take my...
 Eh... skull, Cap, together we might control the scale.